siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

         chip.summary()                            # print results summary

 Notice that in the example above, :keypath:`option,remote` is set to ``True``.
 This means it's run in the cloud.
-If you were to remove this, it would run on your :ref:`local machine <Local Runs>`.
+If you were to remove this, it would run on your :ref:`local machine <Local Run>`.

 Run Flow
 -----------